fshowalter/franksmovielog.com-v1/content/reviews/0053-cracked-nuts-1931.md

 venue_notes:
 ---

-I came to this film having never heard of Wheeler and Woosley.
+I came to this film having never heard of Wheeler and Woolsey.
 Reading up, I learned they were a top-grossing comedy duo in the early 1930s.
 This explains the surprising number of sets and why the script proves little more than a setup for Woolsey’s one-liners.

 <!-- end -->